Jake Burger Player Props: White Sox vs. Orioles

 Jake Burger At The Plate

-- Burger is hitting .308 with two doubles, two home runs and a walk.
+- Burger is hitting .353 with two doubles, three home runs and a walk.

-- Burger has had a base hit in three of six games this season, and multiple hits once.
+- Burger has gotten a hit in four of seven games this season (57.1%), with multiple hits twice.

-- In six games played this year, he has homered in two of them.
+- He has hit a long ball in 42.9% of his games this year, and 15.8% of his plate appearances.

-- Burger has picked up an RBI in two games this season, with multiple runs batted in once.
+- Burger has driven in a run in three games this year (42.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.